 Bridgewater is a decidedly white-collar town, with fully 88.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Bridgewater is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Bridgewater who work in management occupations (17.23%), sales jobs (9.85%), and computer science and math (9.16%).

 Also of interest is that Bridgewater has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Bridgewater in 2010 was $47,791, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $191,164 for a family of four.
+The per capita income in Bridgewater in 2018 was $52,842, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $211,368 for a family of four.

 Bridgewater is an extremely ethnically-diverse town.
 The people who call Bridgewater home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bridgewater residents report their race to be White, followed by Asian.
-Important ancestries of people in Bridgewater include Irish, German, Polish, and English.
+Important ancestries of people in Bridgewater include Italian, Irish, German, Polish, and English.